Spiffyk/twitch-node-sdk/README.md

 ### Twitch.init

 Initialize the TwitchTV API with your Client ID.
 This method must be called prior to other actions.
+If the user is already authenticated, you can perform authenticated actions after initialization.
+Otherwise, you must call Twitch.login to have the user authorize your app.

 #### Usage